 Kate writes poetry, short fiction, and non-fiction, and is an editor, amateur folklorist, history and horror buff (sometimes simultaneously), and aspiring pirate.
 Her work is published here and there, and has been nominated for a Pushcart Prize.
 Her poetry pamphlet The Density of Salt was released in February 2016 from Indigo Dreams Publishing, and was longlisted for a Saboteur Award.
 Her tiny chapbook of historical pirate poems (with a predominantly queer and/or feminist slant), Deadly, Delicate was released in December 2016, and a second Indigo Dreams pamphlet, You’ve never seen a doomsday like it, was published in June 2017.
 Her next chapbook, Losing interest in the sound of petrichor, will be out via The Black Light Engine Room Press in early 2018.

-She founded Three Drops from a Cauldron / Three Drops Press in January 2015, and Picaroon Poetry, the journal for rogue poetry, in March 2016; and Lonesome October Lit, a webzine for horror and gothic poetry and short fiction in August 2017.
+She founded Three Drops from a Cauldron / Three Drops Press in January 2015, and Picaroon Poetry, the journal and press for rogue poetry, in March 2016; and Lonesome October Lit, a webzine for horror and gothic poetry and short fiction in August 2017.

 She lives in Sheffield, England, with her husband, a cat named Mimi, three teenaged/tweenaged trolls who call her “Mum”, and a baby daughter who shouts “mama” when she wants something…

 If you feel you need to know more, visit www.kategarrettwrites.co.uk

 Becca is a full time teacher of little ones, part time hoarder of made-up words.
 She adores Netflix, hard root beer, and high fantasy.
 If she’s not lurking here, then she’s probably poking around her idle blog, starendpieces.com.